K15t/viewport-uploader/README.md

 - uploads given resources to a theme with the `themeName` in Scroll Viewport
 - the arguments are an options object containing the following properties:
-    - `glob` &lt;string&gt; | &lt;string[]&gt;: file path pattern that should be uploaded, path is taken relative to the CWD, e.g. `build/images/*.jpg`.
+    - `glob` &lt;string&gt; | &lt;string[]&gt;: file path pattern of resources that should be uploaded, path is taken relative to the CWD, e.g. `build/images/*.jpg`.
-    - `targetPath` &lt;string&gt;: directory path where the resources should be deployed to, path is taken relative to confluenceBaseUrl ???, e.g. `x/y/` results in files being uploaded to `confluenceBaseUrl/spaceKey/x/y/build/images/*.jpg`
+    - `targetPath` &lt;string&gt;: directory path where the resources should be deployed to, path is taken relative to the theme base URL e.g. `x/y/` results in files being uploaded to `confluenceBaseUrl/spaceKey/x/y/build/images/*.jpg`
     - `sourcePath` &lt;string&gt;: directory path which should be "subtracted" from glob path when uploading, path is taken relative to the CWD, e.g. `build/images/` results in files being uploaded to `confluenceBaseUrl/spaceKey/x/y/*.jpg`
-- since al paths are relative to the CWD, make sure paths do _not_ contain a leading slash and directory paths _do_ contain a trailing slash.
+- since all paths are relative to the CWD, make sure paths do _not_ contain a leading slash and directory paths _do_ contain a trailing slash.
 Pass an empty string for the CWD itself, not `/`.

 ## Roadmap